 Venla Sykäri, chair of the network, is a researcher and docent affiliated with the discipline of Folklore Studies at the University of Helsinki.
 Her research interests focus on hip hop’s oral and lyrical practices, particularly freestyle and battle rap, and the processes of disseminating knowledge and values in informal, grassroots practice contexts and in rap workshops.

 Dragana Cvetanović is a PhD candidate at the Department of Finnish, Finno-Ugrian and Scandinavian Studies and Aleksanteri Institute at the University of Helsinki.
 She is a sociolinguist finalizing her doctoral theses on language, identity and performance in Finnish and Serbian rap lyrics.
 Her research contributes to the discussion on global sociolinguistics and questions on trans-modern identities.
 She also teaches and works on various topics on contemporary Balkan (cultural) history and youth studies.

 Antti-Ville Kärjä works as Professor of Cultural Music Research at the Sibelius Academy of the University of Arts Helsinki.
 He holds a Title of Docent (adjunct professorship) in Popular Music Studies at the University of Helsinki.
 His interest in hip hop centers on the historiography and identity politics of rap music in Finland.

 Inka Rantakallio graduated from Study of Religions at the University of Helsinki, and is currently a PhD candidate in Musicology at the University of Turku.
 Her doctoral thesis is an interdisciplinary case study focusing on four Finnish underground rappers (Ameeba, Julma Henri, Khid, and RPK) and discourses of authenticity, spirituality, and atheism.
 Her publications focus on the various intersections of rap music and identities.
-She lectures and writes about hip hop culture in both academic and popular settings and hosts the weekly Rap Scholar radio show on Bassoradio.
-She also works as a DJ.
+She lectures and writes about hip hop culture in both academic and popular settings, with a special focus on questions of equality and gender, and also works as a DJ.